SSWConsulting/SSW.Rules.Content/rules/do-you-return-a-resource-url/rule.md

 ```

 ::: good
-Figure: Good Example – The response message contains a link in the header to the created resource (and the “Created” status code is returned )
+Figure: Good example – The response message contains a link in the header to the created resource (plus the “Created” status code is returned)
 :::